hellovimo/uvm_testbench_gen/README.md

 # Pre-Requisits
 The current stable version of uvm_testbench_gen requires:
 1. Python 2.7
 2. openpyxl-2.5.4 or higher version.
-For further details refer the following https://pypi.org/project/openpyxl/
+>Note: For further details on installation process please refer Documentation section given below

 # Usage / Commands To Run The Tool
 1. The command to launch the tool in normal mode.<br/>`python uvm_testbench_gen.py`